barrachri/christianbarra.com/content/posts/51-mins-41-secs.md

 I have never thought about it in this way but it looks like a *compounding debt...* that is increasing every day.

-Yep... so far commuting has been something that *I do not enjoy*.
+Yep... *so far commuting has not been something that I enjoy*.

 ```
 picture LX Factory // Lisboa